Updated on 7.15.2018

 1. Web Site Use

 The Publisher collects IP addresses and Web site usage information from you when you visit the Site.
-This information helps us evaluate how our visitors use and navigation of our Web site on an aggregate basis, including the number and frequency of visitors to each Web page, and the length of their visits.
+This information helps us evaluate how our visitors use and navigate our Web site on an aggregate basis, including the number and frequency of visitors to each Web page, and the length of their visits.

 3. Candidates and Clients

-The Publisher and the Site offers people looking for positions to work (hereinafter referred to as “Candidates”) and people and/or entities looking for people with certain knowledge, skills, experience, expertise, and/or credentials to work in positions within their entities (hereinafter referred to as “Clients”) the opportunity to enter, retrieve, modify, review, search, select, upload, and download certain information relative each other and/or to the above activities.
+The Publisher and the Site offers people looking for positions to work (hereinafter referred to as “Candidates”) and people and/or entities looking for people with certain knowledge, skills, experience, expertise, and/or credentials to work in positions within their entities (hereinafter referred to as “Clients”) the opportunity to enter, retrieve, modify, review, search, select, upload, and download certain information relative to each other and/or to the above activities.
 With respect to these activities, SHOULD YOU CHOOSE TO DO SO, the Publisher and the Site will collect, and store any and all information that you believe is important and relevant for Candidates (those people looking for a position to work) and Clients (those people and/or entities looking for people with certain knowledge, skills, experience, expertise, and/or credentials to work in positions within their entities) including but not limited to biographical information, demographic information, location, phone numbers, email addresses, titles, compensation data, work history, position requirements, documents containing personal/professional information, resumes, references, educational information, and other information (hereinafter referred to as “Candidate/Client Information”) as either Candidates and/or Clients may deem to be important in the pursuit of their respective activities and which can be entered, retrieved, modified, reviewed, searched, selected, uploaded, and downloaded.

 IF YOU ARE A CANDIDATE, AND YOU CHOOSE TO ENTER AND STORE YOUR CANDIDATE INFORMATION WITH THE PUBLISHER AND THE SITE THEN ALL INFORMATION (INCLUDING PERSONALLY IDENTIFIABLE INFORMATION) THAT YOU INCLUDE IN YOUR CANDIDATE INFORMATION MAY BE VIEWED BY CLIENTS.
 IF YOU DO NOT WISH CERTAIN PIECES OF PERSONAL INFORMATION TO BE ACCESSIBLE TO CLIENTS, THEN YOU SHOULD REMOVE ANY AND ALL PERSONAL INFORMATION FROM THE SITE, INCLUDING ANY DOCUMENTS THAT MAY CONTAIN SUCH INFORMATION (e.g. RESUME).
 IF YOU ARE A CLIENT, AND YOU CHOOSE TO ENTER AND STORE YOUR CANDIDATE/CLIENT INFORMATION AND INFORMATION REGARDING YOUR ENTITY WITH THE PUBLISHER AND THE SITE, THEN ALL OF THE INFORMATION (INCLUDING PERSONALLY IDENTIFIABLE INFORMATION) THAT YOU INCLUDE IN YOUR CANDIDATE/CLIENT INFORMATION MAY BE VIEWED BY CANDIDATES.
 IF YOU DO NOT WISH CERTAIN PIECES OF PERSONAL OR COMPANY INFORMATION TO BE ACCESSIBLE TO CANDIDATES, THEN YOU SHOULD REMOVE ANY AND ALL PERSONAL OR COMPANY INFORMATION FROM THE SITE, INCLUDING ANY DOCUMENTS THAT MAY CONTAIN SUCH INFORMATION (e.g. COMPANY BROCHURE).